JVSumedha/INTERNSHIP-OASIS-INFOBYTE/README.md

 I worked as a Data Science Intern in Oasis Infobyte from July-August 2024.
 During my internship, I worked on few different tasks, gaining experience in Machine Learning,Data Visualization and Analytics which strengthened my foundation in Data science."

-INTERNSHIP TASK - Retail Sales Data : Exploratory Data Analysis (EDA) 📊 This project explores Retail Sales Data using Exploratory Data Analysis (EDA) to uncover trends, patterns, and insights.
+INTERNSHIP TASK - RETAIL SALES DATA : EXPLORATORY DATA ANALYSIS (EDA) 📊

+This project explores Retail Sales Data using Exploratory Data Analysis (EDA) to uncover trends, patterns, and insights.
 The goal is to understand sales performance, customer behavior, and factors influencing revenue.

 Key Steps :